IBM/kube101/workshop/Lab3/README.md

     redis-master-q9zg7   1/1       Running   0          2d
     ```

-4. Test the redis standalone:
+4. Test the Redis standalone:

     ` $ kubectl exec -it redis-master-q9zg7 redis-cli `

-    The kubectl exec command will start a secondary process in the specified
+    The `kubectl exec` command will start a secondary process in the specified
     container.
 In this case, we're asking for the `redis-cli` command to be
     executed in the container named `redis-master-q9zg7`.
 When this process
-    ends, the "kubectl exec" command will also exit but the other processes in
+    ends, the `kubectl exec` command will also exit but the other processes in
     the container will not be impacted.

     Once in the container, we can use the `redis-cli` command to make sure the